 On transitioning from lawyer to poet:

 Difficult and marvellous, all at the same time, of course.
 As I ruefully say to relatives and friends: no corner office with the partners!
 The study of the law, the membership in the profession, I take seriously.
 I’ve never let my membership in good standing in the Law Society of British Columbia lapse, since my call in ’91.
 However, as I went deeper into poetry, of course, I had to give up being a full time practicing member.
-I’m now a non-practising member and share my experiences about being a lawyer and author with students in the department of continuing studies at SFU.
-I also serve as a member at large (National Advocate) for the Writers’ Union of Canada.”
+I’m now a non-practising member and share my experiences about being a lawyer and author with students in the department of continuing studies at SFU.”

 Learn more about Renée at the Simon Fraser University Alumni Appreciation Project.
 You can also contact her in the form below, or follow her on Twitter @reneesarojini.